AUDUSD and Gold Price Correlation

-The Aussie and Gold Price correlation is mainly driven by the domestic Australian gold production.
+The Aussie and Gold Price correlation is mainly driven by domestic Australian gold production.
 The value of Australia's Gold exports is about 5 billion USD in an annual basis.
 Note that the largest gold producer in the world is China and South Africa follows.
-The Australia is also a large exporter of uranium, coal and some other metals.
+Australia is also a large exporter of uranium, coal, and some other metals.

 In addition, Australia's gold reserves are the highest reserves in the world.
 In the second position is South Africa (6,000 tonnes) and in the third position is Russia (5,000 tonnes).

 Chart: Australian Dollar vs US Dollar and Gold Price Correlation (2011-2016, Price Feed: Google Finance)

 The Advantage of Going Long on AUDUSD than Buying Directly Gold